 Resilience is possible when the Sum of the four Forces of the Human: Mind (Up, Abstraction), Body (Right, Forwards to the Future, Cause/Effect), Spirit (Left, Back tho the Whole) and Soul (Down to Earth) is close to zero.

-To handle a big Event there has to be enough space available between the used (Mental/Physical) space and the maximum (Mental/Physical) space the system can use to act.
+To handle a big Event there has to be enough surplus Potential (Components/Resources/Connections) available to act.

 The most important Support System for humans is their social network.